 - Subverted when Father Ted goes to pick up a book he had lent to another priest.
-As the priest goes through his library, he mentions various heavy-weight works of philosophy and theology, until he reaches a book called "Tech Wars" - which is, of course, the book Ted lent to him.
+As the priest goes through his library, he mentions various heavy-weight works of philosophy and theology, until he reaches Stephen King's The Shining — which is, of course, the book Ted lent to him.

-- Lazy, bone-idle and work shy Onslo, the slovenly, perpetually unemployed brother-in-law of the main character in Keeping Up Appearances is seen reading several books on highly technical subjects such as quantum mechanics over the course of the series.
+- Lazy, bone-idle, and work-shy Onslow, the slovenly, perpetually unemployed brother-in-law of the main character in Keeping Up Appearances is seen reading several books on highly technical subjects such as quantum mechanics over the course of the series.

 Vicky: This book sucks!